BackSicilian Circle Dances

 Progression: Men progress one place to the left, starting the dance each time from the same circle (either inner or outer).
 Ladies progress to the right and into the opposite circle, so next time this brings them back to their original place (opposite the original lady) but with a new partner.

-John suggests reels where the notes chase closely after each other both in the scale and in quick succession, such as “Aly Crocker” and “Lord Saltoun” or “Up Jumped the Devil”, “Fred Roden's Reel” and “Flop-Eared Mule”.
+John suggests reels where the notes chase closely after each other both in the scale and in quick succession, such as “Aly Crocker” and “Lord Saltoun” (I've given these in the music links above) or “Up Jumped the Devil”, “Fred Roden's Reel” and “Flop-Eared Mule”.

 Under New Management Under New Management: Music in PDF/MIDI/MP3/ABC formatPrint this danceTop of page Recordings